 When an HVEvent is applied to a FieldXForm, the FieldXForm compares the value of the specified field with its matchExpression.
 If the value does not match the expression, then no changes are made to the HVEvent.
 The the value does match, then the replaceExpression is used to transform the value, and if specified, the caseRule is used to normalize the case of the transformed value.
 The resulting value is then save to the destination field, or if not specified, back to the field from which the source value was taken.

-The example for FieldXform (see "Example" on page 161) is taken from the DemoMetrics.js script included in the Experience Manager installation.
+The following example for FieldXform is from the DemoMetrics.js script included in the Experience Manager installation.
 It is designed to identify the same page across multiple hosts, while suppressing any parameters passed to the page.
-To do this, it evaluates the URL field in the HVEvent against the match expression: